Hurricane Planning and Recovery

 * Field Manual of the AAR Interchange Rules

-In accordance with AAR Interchange Rules, rail cars damaged from hurricane flooding must go through a joint inspection with a Union Pacific Mechanical Representative and customer industry.
-Car owner is optional.
+In accordance with AAR Interchange Rules, rail cars damaged from flooding must go through a joint inspection with a Union Pacific Mechanical Representative at the customer industry, car owner is optional.

 If you suspect or see that minimum water level has reached the “RED” line, take the following actions:

-- Do not move rail cars until released by Union Pacific Mechanical Department.
+- Do not move or release rail cars until released by Union Pacific Mechanical Department.

 Schedule a Rail Car Inspection